 Why Iyengar Yoga?

 I came to this practise having danced around and played with other ‘styles’ for many years.
 I had completed a 300 hr yoga teacher training and was teaching prior to taking up Iyengar yoga classes and then committing to 4 years of teacher training leading to certification.
-I will admit the classes were challenging (and still are) in that I could not just ‘hang out’ in my flexible places and by pass the black holes in my body.
-My teacher saw my weakness and I was called to bring awareness to those places.
-But, within the tenants of yoga embedded in yogic philosophy- without harming myself, without stealing from one side to balance the other, without wishing I had my neighbours pose, without overdoing.
+I will admit the classes were challenging (and still are in wonderful ways).
+I could not just ‘hang out’ in my flexible places and by pass the black holes in my body.
+My teacher saw my challenges and with her skill I was called to bring awareness to those places- and, within the tenants of yoga embedded in yogic philosophy- without harming myself, without stealing from one side to balance the other, without wishing I had my neighbours pose, without overdoing.
 This was… super challenging!
-But, truth- nothing makes me feel like after an Iyengar class and I soon realized it was because the practise was awakening parts of myself that were dimly lit and I was being connected- aligned in ways that were entirely new, but such a physical and mental relief.
+But, in truth- nothing makes me feel like after an Iyengar class and I soon realized it was because the practise was awakening parts of myself that were dimly lit and I was being connected- aligned in ways that were entirely new, but such a physical and mental relief.
 I experienced more energy and more calm all at once- balance, equanimity.
-All the availability I’ve gained in body, mind and breath have supported my artistic work and of course the hard work of mothering/parenting.
+All the availability I’ve gained in body, mind and breath have supported my artistic work and beautiful and the hard work of mothering/parenting three children.

 I cherish hearing students resonate in similar ways as the practise starts to change them.
 It’s the gift of Iyengar’s yoga.
 I am grateful to the practise and feel the responsibility to continue to learn and to share it well.